C.P.D. Yr Wyddgrug: History

 The club was founded in 2023, aiming to promote the Welsh language.
 The club's first match was against FC Plas Madoc, which they lost 8–3.

 The club competed in the 2023–24 Welsh Cup, losing 11–1 in the first qualifying round to Hawarden Rangers.

+In the 2025–26 season they reached the final of the first ever NEWFA Trophy, but lost 3–0 to Aston Park Rangers.